Debt & Credit Help Credit Score & Repair

 • Data management errors

-After identifying items to target for removal, the company will create a plan for disputing these errors on your behalf.
-They will reach out to the credit bureaus or to the companies that reported the erroneous information to the bureaus.
-The goal is to get the credit bureaus or the company reporting the credit information to delete the harmful mark or modify it on behalf of the consumer.
+After identifying items to dispute, the company will create a plan that involves reaching out to the credit bureaus or the companies that reported the erroneous information to the bureaus.
+The goal is to get the credit bureaus or the company reporting the credit information to delete the harmful mark or modify it on your behalf.

 If the credit repair service successfully removes even one derogatory mark — particularly if that mark is a serious one, such as a repossession or bankruptcy — it could potentially impact your credit.
 Individuals with high credit scores tend to have no or very few negative marks on their credit reports.